-For the usual daily cleaning of the opaque sink, use a scrub sponge such as Scotch-Brite with a powder abrasive detergent (for example, scouring powder).
+For the usual daily cleaning of the opaque sink, made of opaque Ocritech, use a scrub sponge such as Scotch-Brite with a powder abrasive detergent (for example, scouring powder).

 - 1. Rinse with water. - 2.
 Use a microfibre cloth to wipe.